 - Audit and due diligence readiness

-- Managing general corporate issues involving worthless stock, bad debt, reorganizations and deemed dividends
+- Worthless stock, bad debt, reorganizations and deemed dividends

 - Bare Escentuals, Inc. v.
 Commissioner, Tax Court Docket No. 030729-15 (deduction for domestic production activities; settled in 2017).

 - Save Mart Supermarkets v.
 City of Oakland, No. RG10514461 (2011) (retroactive taxation of real property transfers under Measure H).

 - Flextronics America, LLC, as Alternative Agent Pursuant to Treas.
 Reg.
 1.1502-77A(e)(4)(ii) for C-MAC Holdings, Inc. & Subsidiaries Consolidated Group v.
 Commissioner of Internal Revenue, T.C.
 Memo 2010-24, (basis in acquired inventory).

 - United Parcel Service of America v.
 Commissioner of Internal Revenue, 254 F.3d 1014 (11th Cir.
 2001), rev'g and remanding, T.C.
 Memo.
 1999-268, 78 T.C.M.
 (CCH) 262 (1999) (vacating Tax Court's finding on sham, assignment of income and penalties).

 - Amp, Inc. v.
 United States,492 F Supp 27 (Ct.
 Fed.
 Cl.
 1998), rev'd by 185 F.3d 1333 (Fed.
 Cir.
 1999) (taxpayer entitled to additional foreign tax credits).